resthub/resthub-spring-tutorial/readme.rst

 Check that your REST interface is still working :-)

-The idea is now to **add a method that affect a user to a task** based on user and task ids.
-During affectation, the user should be notified that a new task has been affected and, if exists, the old affected user should be notified that he loosed an affectation.
+The idea is now to **add a method that affects a user to a task** based on user and task ids.
+During affectation, the user should be notified that a new task has been affected and, if exists, the old affected user should be notified that his affectation was removed.
 These business operations should be implemented in service layer:

 - create method ``affectTask`` in ``TaskService`` interface and implement it in ``TaskServiceImpl``.
-Notification simulation should be performed by implementing a custom ``NotificationService`` that simply log the event (you can also get the implementation from our repo in step4 solution).
+Notification simulation should be performed by implementing a custom ``NotificationService`` that simply logs the event (you can also get the implementation from our repo in step4 solution).
 It is important to have an independant service (for mocking - see below - purposes) and you should not simply log in your new method.

 .. code-block:: java